-- Are Dublin transfers systematically suspended as a matter of policy or jurisprudence to one or more countries? ☐ Yes ☐ No - If yes, to which country or countries?
+- Are Dublin transfers systematically suspended as a matter of policy or jurisprudence to one or more countries?

+☐ Yes

+☐ No

+- If yes, to which country or countries?

 Dublin transfers to Greece were systematically suspended and have not been implemented since the European Court of Human Rights (ECtHR) judgment in M.S.S. v.
-Belgium and Greece.71 In 2018, however, the Dublin Unit issued 249 "take back" requests and 26 "take charge" requests to Greece, although no transfers were carried out.
+Belgium and Greece.
+However, in 2018, the Dublin Unit started issuing requests to Greece, although no transfers were carried out.
+In 2019, the Dublin Unit issued 131 "take charge" requests and 351 "take back" requests although no transfers were carried out.
+103

 The Constitutional Court has clarified that the authorities are obliged to examine all circumstances relevant from the perspective of the principle of non-refoulement.
 Due to the absolute nature of the protection afforded by the principle of non-refoulement, the assessment must take into account all the circumstances of the particular case, including the applicant's personal situation in the transferring country.
-In this context, it should also be assessed whether the mere removal of an individual to another country due to their health status is contrary to the principle of non-refoulement.72
+In this context, it should also be assessed whether the mere removal of an individual to another country due to their health status is contrary to the principle of non-refoulement.